Droplet rebounds off a fluid bath at low Weber numbers: Results

-We go on to compare the predicted trajectories of the north pole, south pole, and centre of mass of the droplet against the experimental measurements in \citet{AlventosaEtAl2023} for the same parameters.
-Note that the north pole of the droplet was experimentally defined as the highest point of the droplet silhouette as captured by a side-view camera, the droplet was considered in contact with the bath when it's north pole is below $z=2R_d$, and the south pole is determined when the droplet is in contact with the surface of the bath and not obscured by the meniscus formed between the bath and its container.
-Numerically, these parameters are defined in the same way when post-processing the simulations, the only distinction being that the south pole can be tracked at all times during the simulations.
+We go on to compare the predicted trajectories of the north pole, south pole, and centre of mass of the droplet against the experimental measurements of \citet{AlventosaEtAl2023} for the same parameters.
+Note that the north pole of the droplet was experimentally defined as the highest point of the droplet silhouette as captured by a side-view camera, which corresponds to a unique point along the vertical centreline at low $\Wed$, but can correspond to a circumferential ring of points at higher $\Wed$.
+The droplet was considered to be in contact with the bath when its north pole was below $z=2R_d$; we adopt this criterion to allow for a direct comparison with the prior experimental data, where the exact moment of separation was difficult to determine.
+The south pole was determined when the droplet was in contact with the surface of the bath and not obscured by the meniscus formed between the bath and its container, as discussed by \citet{AlventosaEtAl2023}.
+Numerically, these parameters are defined in the same way when post-processing the simulations; the only distinction is that the south pole can be tracked at all times during the simulations.

 Figure \ref{fig:drop_trajectory}($a$) shows the vertical position of the north pole, south pole, and centre of mass of the droplet, as well as the surface of the fluid bath against nondimensional time.
-Predictions form the full kinematic match (KM) developed in this manuscript are shown as yellow solid lines, while the DNS simulations, 1-point-kinematic match predictions (1PKM), and experimental measurements form \cite{AlventosaEtAl2023} are shown as a dotted blue line, dash-dotted purple line, and red dashed line, respectively.
+Predictions from the full kinematic match (KM) developed in this manuscript are shown as yellow solid lines, while the DNS simulations, 1-point-kinematic match predictions (1PKM), and experimental measurements from \cite{AlventosaEtAl2023} are shown as a dotted blue line, dash-dotted purple line, and red dashed line, respectively.
 The full KM model captures the dynamics with close agreement to both prior models and experimental data.
 In particular, it reproduces the motion of the droplet’s center of mass with excellent accuracy, an essential feature for reliably predicting rebound characteristics such as the coefficient of restitution.